Skip to main content

 What can’t you compost?

 It can sometimes get confusing on what you can and cannot compost.
-The general rule is if it comes off an animal, then you shouldn’t compost it, but even this can get confusing when you realize you can compost feathers and eggshells.
+The general rule is if it comes from an animal, then you shouldn’t compost it, but even this can get confusing when you realize you can compost feathers and eggshells.
 Here is a list of the most common household items that should not make their way into your compost pile.

 • Meat or fish